wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 === Global Hide/Remove Toolbar Plugin ===
 Contributors: Don Fischer
 Donate link: http://www.fischercreativemedia.com/wordpress-plugins/donate/
-Tags: admin, admin bar, settings, options, hacks, plugin, quick Requires at least: 3.1
+Tags: admin, admin bar, toolbar, settings, options, hacks, plugin, quick Requires at least: 3.1
 Tested up to: 3.3.1
-Stable tag: 1.2
+Stable tag: 1.4

 Easily add a global option to hide/remove the front end Toolbar for logged in users for WP 3.1+.

 == Description ==

 Easily add a global option to hide/remove the front end Toolbar in WP 3.1+ for logged in users.
 In WordPress 3.3+, you cannot hide the back end toolbar as it is now part of the standard WordPress back end.

 Adds an option to the Settings Menu to globally turn off the front end Toolbar and/or turn off the user option in the profile to show toolbar.